 The grants will help the 10 winners to upgrade and expand their existing businesses and will hope to inspire the hard working young people to persevere in their endeavours.

-“I am very happy to have been awarded this grant, this is an opportunity for my business to go to another level and I am very grateful to [email protected] for helping us young people achieve our goals,” said one of the 10 grant winners Jeffery Tafolehe.
+“I am very happy to have been awarded this grant, this is an opportunity for my business to go to another level and I am very grateful to Youth@Work for helping us young people achieve our goals,” said one of the 10 grant winners Jeffery Tafolehe.

-“[email protected] has created a platform where young entrepreneurs such as myself can realize the potential of our individual business’s and I am proud to have won an award today.”
+“Youth@Work has created a platform where young entrepreneurs such as myself can realize the potential of our individual business’s and I am proud to have won an award today.”

-You[email protected] is implemented by the Secretariat of the Pacific Community in partnership with the Ministry of National Unity, Peace and Reconciliation, the Ministry of Commerce, Industries, Labour and Immigration and the Ministry of Women, Youth, Children and Family Affairs.
+Youth@Work is implemented by the Secretariat of the Pacific Community in partnership with the Ministry of National Unity, Peace and Reconciliation, the Ministry of Commerce, Industries, Labour and Immigration and the Ministry of Women, Youth, Children and Family Affairs.

-[email protected] is an initiative to tackle youth unemployment in the Solomon Islands and is funded by Australian Aid.
+Youth@Work is an initiative to tackle youth unemployment in the Solomon Islands and is funded by Australian Aid.